cysouw/diathesis/text/c06_adverbials.md

 ### [ N | N ] Resultative adverbial reflexive intransitives

-There is a special construction that apparently only exists for some intranstive verbs like *schlafen* 'to sleep' \Next[a].
+There is a special construction that apparently only exists for some intransitive verbs like *schlafen* 'to sleep' \Next[a].
 The verb is combined with a reflexive pronoun and a resultative secondary predicate.
 The meaning of this construction approximately amounts to 'by performing the verb, the secondary predicate is achieved' \Next[b].

 \ex.
  \a.
 Ich schlafe mich gesund.
  \b.
 Ich schlafe, und dadurch bin ich gesund.

-The intransitve verbs that allow this seem to be strongly related to the 'unergative' class of intransitive (see [@sec:participles-restrictions]), while typical 'unaccusative' intranstives are not possible in this construction.
+The intransitive verbs that allow this seem to be strongly related to the 'unergative' class of intransitive (see [@sec:participles-restrictions]), while typical 'unaccusative' intransitives are not possible in this construction.

 \ex.
  \a. \* Ich habe mich gesund eingeschlafen.